aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/pivot-tables/formatting-pivot-table/_index.md

 The code example that follows shows how to access row fields, access a particular row, set subtotals, apply automatic sorting, and using the autoShow option.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-PivotTables-SetRowColumnPageFieldsFormat-SetRowColumnPageFieldsFormat.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-PivotTables-SetRowColumnPageFieldsFormat-SetRowColumnPageFieldsFormat.java" >}}

 ### **Setting Data Fields Format**

 The following lines of code illustrate how to format data fields.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-PivotTables-SettingDataFieldFormat-SettingDataFieldFormat.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-PivotTables-SettingDataFieldFormat-SettingDataFieldFormat.java" >}}

 ### **Modify a Pivot Table's Quick Style**

 The code examples that follow show how to modify the quick style applied to a pivot table.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-PivotTables-ModifyPivotTableQuickStyle-ModifyPivotTableQuickStyle.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-PivotTables-ModifyPivotTableQuickStyle-ModifyPivotTableQuickStyle.java" >}}

 ### **Clearing Pivot Fields**

 [**PivotFieldCollection**](https://apireference.aspose.com/cells/java/com.aspose.cells/PivotFieldCollection) has a method named [**clear()**](https://apireference.aspose.com/cells/java/com.aspose.cells/pivotfieldcollection#clear()) that clears pivot fields.
 Use it to clear pivot fields in all areas for example, page, column, row or data.
 The code sample below shows how to clear all the pivot fields in the data area.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-PivotTables-ClearPivotFields-ClearPivotFields.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-PivotTables-ClearPivotFields-ClearPivotFields.java" >}}

 ## **Consolidation Function**